 6.)
 Take a moment to admire your coconut squares, looking all pristine and perfect in innocent white 🙂

-You can go for 1/2 cup of powdered erythritol or monk fruit sweetener instead of the sugar free syrup.
-In this case, increase the coconut cream to 1/2 cup.
+You can go for ½ cup of powdered erythritol instead of the sugar free syrup.
+In this case, increase the coconut cream by ½ cup.

 Let's talk chocolate.

-Coconut bars freeze well – they even taste great frozen!
-You can store them in the fridge or even in an airtight jar at room temperature.
-Enjoy!
+Coconut bars freeze well - they even taste great frozen!
+Store them in the fridge for 4-5 days or in the freezer for up to 3 months.

 This post contains affiliate links.
 If you click on one of these links and purchase a product, I may earn a small commission, at no extra cost to you.
 Thank you for supporting Sugar Free Londoner.